JaydeepRamanuj/frontend-step-stones/README.md

-# 🧪 25+ Mini Frontend Projects – JD's Learning Lab
+# 🧪 25 Mini Frontend Projects – Frontend step stones

 > **A curated collection of mini-projects built using HTML, CSS, Vanilla JavaScript, and TailwindCSS.**

 Welcome to my frontend playground!
-This project is a personal archive of 25+ mini-projects I built during my learning journey as a frontend developer.
+This project is a personal archive of 25 mini-projects I built during my learning journey as a frontend developer.
 Each project helped me understand concepts like layout, interactivity, animations, and component design.

 These mini-projects may not be perfect — some are raw, others more refined — but each represents a milestone in my web development journey.